csense-oss/csense-kotlin/documentation/Logging.md

 ## Convenience

-since its disabled and unconfigured by default there are some helper methods to setup the logging to console
+since its disabled and unconfigured by default there are some helper methods to set up the logging to console

 ```kotlin
 L.usePrintAsLoggers()